-More market turbulence: Dow drops sharply before bouncing

-The Dow slumped 355 points just after the opening bell Monday, then raced back almost to break-even, then dropped 300 points again.
-The Nasdaq slumped more than 1%, quickly turned positive, then sank again.

-The back-and-forth action is an extension of the volatility that emerged last week because investors are worried about bond market turmoil.
+Dow plunges 1,175 -- worst point decline in history

+"The stock market is throwing a tantrum," said Andres Garcia-Amaya, CEO of wealth management firm Zoe Financial.

+"Take a deep breath," said Garcia-Amaya.
+"I know it's been a while since we had a day like today, but nothing has really changed from a fundamental standpoint."

-After the market started 2018 with a bang, last week was the worst on Wall Street in two years.
-The selling gathered steam on Friday when the Dow plunged 666 points, or 2.5%, its worst day since the Brexit mayhem of June 2016.
+The market started 2018 with a bang, but last week was the worst on Wall Street in two years.
+The selling gathered steam on Friday when the Dow plunged 666 points, or 2.5%, at the time its worst day since the Brexit mayhem of June 2016.
 Nearly $1 trillion of market value was erased from the S&P 500 last week.

 "You had a market that was overbought and ripe for something to undermine its tranquility," said Mark Luschini, chief investment strategist at Janney Capital.

-The nervousness spread to overseas markets on Monday.
-Major indexes fell 1% in Hong Kong, 1.5% in the U.K. and 2.5% in Japan.
+The VIX volatility index, a measure of market turbulence, skyrocketed a record 116% on Monday to the highest level since August 24, 2015, the last time the Dow plunged 1,000 points in a day.
+The spike signifies how calm Wall Street had been -- and how unprepared the markets were for trouble.

-CNNMoney's Fear & Greed Index is now flashing "fear," underlining a major shift in market sentiment from a week ago when it was sitting in "extreme greed."
-The VIX volatility index jumped 7% on Monday after spiking 50% last week.
+CNNMoney's Fear & Greed Index is flashing "fear," underlining a major shift in market sentiment from a week ago when it was sitting in "extreme greed."

+The Russell 2000, an index of smaller stocks that have heavy exposure to the U.S. economy, turned negative for 2018 for the first time.

+"Valuations got stretched and that led to a cascading effect today," said Sam Stovall, chief investment strategist at CFRA Research.
+"The market has to correct itself -- a resetting of the dials -- before this bull market can continue."

 Related: Good news for Main Street is freaking out Wall Street

-Investors' main concern is the selloff in the bond market.
+Investors' main concern is the sell-off in the bond market.
 The 10-year Treasury yield, which moves opposite price, spiked to a four-year high of 2.85% on Friday.
 It's a dramatic swing from 2.4% at the start of 2018.
 Higher yields could make normally boring bonds look more attractive when compared with risky stocks.

-The U.S. economy looks very healthy right now.
+The U.S. economy is healthy.
 Friday's jobs report showed that wages grew at the fastest pace since 2009.
 That's a welcome shift by workers who have been dealing with anemic raises for years.

+Has your paycheck gotten bigger thanks to the new tax bill?
+Will it make a difference?
+If so, what will you do with the extra money?
+Tell us about it here.

 However, Wall Street is starting to get worried that the "goldilocks" environment of slow growth and mysteriously low inflation may be ending.
-Stronger inflation would force the Federal Reserve to raise rates more aggressively than investors may be comfortable with.
-And more robust wage gains could eat into record-high corporate profits.
+Besides the fear of faster inflation and interest-rate increases, more robust wage gains could eat into record-high corporate profits.

 No matter the cause, the stock market was long overdue to take a breather.
 Before Friday, the S&P 500 had gone the longest stretch ever without a 3% pullback.
 Now the S&P 500's record-long period without a 5% retreat is in jeopardy.